ibm-cloud-docs/vpc/create-sgx-virtual-server.md

 1. Go to **Networking**, and choose a **VPC** for this virtual server instance.
 1. Click **Create a virtual server instance** when you are ready to provision.
 After your new virtual server with SGX is provisioned, it's ready to use.

 For Gen3 profiles, you can enable and disable secure boot.
 But when you toggle between enable and disable the machine type changes.
-So, make sure that you create a snapshot before change this setting.
+So, make sure that you create a snapshot before you change this setting.
 {: important}